 - Private campgrounds tend to offer a number of amenities including electricity, play areas, on-site stores and restaurants, organized game nights, and sometimes even pools.
 They tend to offer the most relaxed atmosphere, although things like privacy and ruggedness are usually sacrificed.

 - State, National, and Provincial Campgrounds are usually government-run parks.
 They tend to offer more privacy and a more rugged, outdoor environment.
 You usually have the option between serviced (electrical) and non-serviced (non-electrical) campsites.
-Government campsites tend to a little cheaper but offer fewer amenities.
+Government campsites tend to be a little cheaper but offer fewer amenities.
 But they often include access to water, hikes, and beautiful environments.

 When choosing a campground, it helps to know what type of comfort levels you’re expecting.
 Here are a few questions to ask yourself: